Student Free Day

 |Wednesday||2:00pm - 5:00pm|

-A reminder that the College enrolment policy states that should you wish to withdraw your son and/or daughter from the College, written notice must be received by the Headmaster at least one full school term before the departure date.
+A reminder that the College Enrolment Policy states that should you wish to withdraw your child/children from the College, written notice must be received by the Headmaster at least one full school term before the departure date.
 If this notice is not received, full tuition fees must be paid for the proceeding term.
-An end of Term 3 departure requires notice to be given on or before Tuesday, 16 July.
+Notice for an end of Term 3 departure is due on Tuesday 22 July.

 Please contact me if you require further information or assistance.